 - a.
-DOE O 243.1, Records Management Program, dated 02-02-06. - b.
+DOE O 243.1B, Records Management Program, dated 11-07-11. - b.
 Executive Order 13549, Classified National Security Information Program for State, Local, Tribal and Private Sector Entities, 08-18-10. - c.
-Additional references may be found at the DOE Health, Safety and Security Policy Information Resources link at the Office of Departmental Personnel Security's web site.
+Title 48, Code of Federal Regulations, Part 952, Solicitation Provisions and Contract Clauses (commonly referred to as the Department of Energy Acquisition Regulation, or DEAR Clause). - d.
+Additional references may be found at the DOE Security Policy, Guidance and Reports link at the Office of Environment, Health, Safety and Security's web site.